Metrics in Detail

 Concurrency Decreasing

-On the other hand, you would expect the concurrency to go down (from the concurrency of 3 in the Basic Example above) if an Agent had fewer Contacts to manage, or those Contacts didn’t take the full span of time you’re looking at.
+On the other hand, you would expect the concurrency to go down (from the concurrency of 3 in the Basic Example above) if an Agent had fewer Contacts to manage or those Contacts didn’t take the full period you’re looking at.
+Here’s an example where the Agent is working on fewer Contacts:

 Here’s an example of an Agent working on Contacts that don’t last the full time: